Welcome to study Business Information Technology

 You will meet your personal tutor teacher as well as the tutor students who are there to help you during your Laurea studies.
 In addition, you will become familiar with the campus services, for example the student restaurant, nurse and the psychologist.
 Laureamko, the student union, will introduce the services offered for new students.

 After the orientation days your studies at Laurea will follow the normal study schedule.

 Students are expected to arrive on the first day of studies and participate in the orientation days.
 The final deadline to begin studies will be stated later.
 If you arrive late, please be aware that gathering study credits for the autumn semester is not possible after a given deadline.

 Activate User Account

 Remember to activate your Laurea user account before your studies begin.
 You can activate it five days before your studies begin.
 Kindly note that you will need a personal Finnish Bank user ID.
-If you do not have a Finnish Bank user ID you need to pick up your user information from the student office.
+If you do not have a Finnish Bank user ID you need to pick up your user information from the student affairs office.
 You can find the link to activate your user account here.

 Recognizing Prior Learning as Part of your Studies (RPL)

 Before actually starting your studies, you should take a moment to consider if you might already have some competence that matches the learning outcomes for which your degree aims.
 See the objectives of your degree programme in the curriculum and compare those to your current competences.

 Your earlier competences can be taken into account in the following ways:

 - Competences which are equivalent to the degree requirements can be recognized as part of the core competence studies